Rockets of Today

 The other American tech-billionaire space startup, usually mentioned in the same breath as SpaceX, is Blue Origin.
 It’s run by Jeff Bezos, the founder of Amazon who somehow made that company into a wild success story without managing to consistently show a net profit, even in the days when the company was underselling everyone by failing to charge sales taxes.
 (It still evades a lot of taxes today, via offshore bullshit.)
 The all time net revenue earned by Amazon is, in fact, far smaller than the billions that Bezos has ended up with in his own pockets.
 Bezos became the world’s richest man (until Musk surpassed him thanks to extremely overvalued Tesla stock), while Amazon warehouses remained among the toughest places in America to earn $12.50 an hour.
 With this personal wealth, he has bought such toys as the Washington Post, as well as some neat rockets.

 His company developed the suborbital New Shepard for short tourist flights, and finally put people on it (including Bezos) in 2021, just days after Richard Branson took a similar joyride on his SpaceShipTwo.
 This stubby little one-stage rocket burns hydrogen in a single engine called the BE-3, which they developed in-house.
-We have no clear specs on this rocket; we don’t even know its exact external dimensions.
+For a long time we had no clear specs on this rocket — not even its exact external dimensions.
 Its noteworthy feature is that it can do a soft landing for reuse.
 It doesn’t do these landings anywhere near as smoothly as a Falcon does, but that’s intentional, and even their concept animations for the New Glenn show it hovering and drifting like a manually piloted helicopter just before touching down.
-They might prefer to do it this way for the sake of increasing safety margins.
-(The Falcon 9 is actually unable to hover because its engines can’t throttle low enough, so they were forced to use the “suicide burn” approach.
+This gives them safety margins they wouldn’t have if it were unable to hover.
+(The Falcon 9 actually can’t hover because its engines can’t throttle low enough, so they were forced to use the “suicide burn” approach.
 They don’t call it that, of course: their official term is “hover-slam”, in which both words are completely bogus.)
 As Blue Origin likes to point out, it was the Shepard, not the Falcon, which was the first rocket in the world to return from space to make a successful vertical landing.
 And one of their Shepard test rockets made five flights long before any Falcon booster could.

 Actually, the BE-3U differs significantly from its sea-level progenitor: rather than just changing the bell, they are switching the turbopump power cycle from a tap-off system to an open expander cycle, which will require a lot of reworking.
 In this form, it no longer has the deep throttling capacity of the original BE-3, but it might be easier to restart in space.

 The BE-4 methane engine, on the other hand, uses oxygen-rich staged combustion, like an Energomash engine.
 This makes it more advanced and efficient than most American engines, including SpaceX’s Merlin.
 By contrast, the BE-3U’s expander cycle design is as old as the hills.
-Even the venerable Centaur uses a closed expander, and avoids dumping unburned fuel, though the closed cycle does limit it to much lower power and thrust.
+Even the venerable Centaur uses a closed expander, and avoids dumping unburned fuel, though the closed cycle does limit it to much lower power and thrust than the “semi-closed” design of the BE-3U, which uses the boiled hydrogen that exhausts from the turbine as a film of cooler gas to protect the inside of the expansion bell.

 Note that the sixty ton payload commonly quoted for the Falcon Heavy is for expendable mode, but Blue Origin’s forty-five ton figure for the Glenn is with reuse, so though it may sound like it has less capacity than the Falcon Heavy, it actually has more... if, that is, they actually meet that 45 ton target, which they recently admitted is something they only hope a future enhanced version might do, rather than being what they expect from the initial version.
 The booster thrust is not extreme, so I figure the capacity advantage over the Falcon Heavy is probably in large part because of the much bigger second stage.
 Even if it falls short, the New Glenn will be the world’s second most powerful commercial rocket, after Starship, assuming both get off the ground.
 And for higher orbits, the advantage over the Falcon Heavy just gets bigger — between the larger second stage, the use of hydrogen, and the option of adding a third stage, the capacity of the New Glenn to send stuff to the moon and beyond might be double what the Falcon Heavy can do.
 Also, the fairing capacity dwarfs that of the Falcon, offering about four times as much room inside.
 Of course, you’ll also probably pay a lot more for all that expendable stage capacity.
 And again, this all sounds awesome compared to older rockets, yet the actual performance they achieve might turn out to be substantially less, and even if that isn’t the case, the Starship might make it obsolete.